Home Compare DE vs VOLV-B.ST

 Deere & Company vs AB Volvo (publ): Which Stock Looks Stronger in 2026?

-Structurally, Deere mpany and AB Volvo (publ) are closely matched — neither holds a meaningful edge overall.
-AB Volvo (publ) still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+AB Volvo (publ) holds the cleaner structural position, with the lead spread across growth and valuation.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DE: S&P 500, VOLV-B.ST: STOXX 600).